wufan-zhao/wufan-zhao.github.io/_pages/about.md

 News
 ======
+* Long-term openings for RA and PhD positions in the Lab.
+Applications are welcome, students with a master's degree background are preferred.
+PhD students will be admitted in January and September each year.
+Please refer to the [official guidelines](https://fytgs.hkust-gz.edu.cn/admissions) for more details.
-* Undergraduate students/ postgraduate students are welcomed to apply for the RedBird MPhil of HKUST-gz, and RA/PhD positions in my Lab.
+* Undergraduate students are encouraged to apply for the [RedBird MPhil](https://www.hkust-gz.edu.cn/academics/teaching-and-learning-innovation/red-bird-mphil-program/) of HKUST-gz.
 * Postdoc positions are open.
 Very competitive salary and research fund package.
 Welcome to drop your resume and research proposal.